City Government

 Boards and Commissions

-• Personnel Review Board: This three-member board hears appeals on disciplinary matters involving Westerville City municipal and school employees.
-(Meets as needed.)
+• Personnel Review Board: This three-member board hears appeals on disciplinary matters involving Westerville City municipal and school employees and meets on and as-needed basis.

 • Planning Commission: This seven-member commission, including one member of City Council, holds public hearings on land use items such as subdivision plans and rezoning requests.
-(Meets the 4th Wednesday of each month in City Council Chambers, 21 S. State St.)
+The Planning Commission meets the fourth Wednesday of each month at the Westerville Justice Center, located at 229 Huber Village Blvd.

-• Parks and Recreation Advisory Board: This 11-member advisory board, including one member of City Council, studies and recommends recreational program needs and facilities, reviews landscaping plans and promotes the planting and care of city trees.
-(Meets the 3rd Thursday of each month at the Community Center, 350 N. Cleveland Avenue)
+• Parks and Recreation Advisory Board: This 11-member advisory board, including one member of City Council, studies and recommends recreational program needs and facilities, reviews landscaping plans and promotes the planting and care of City trees.
+The Parks and Recreation Advisory Board meets the third Thursday of each month at the Community Center, located at 350 N. Cleveland Ave.

 • Uptown Review Board: This seven-member board protects and promotes the historic character of the Uptown District and oversees Uptown construction and renovation projects.
-(Meets the 1st Thursday of each month in City Council Chambers, 21 S. State St.)
+The Uptown Review Board meets the first Thursday of each month at the Westerville Justice Center, located at 229 Huber Village Blvd.

-• Zoning Appeals: This seven-member board hears and decides appeals from any order or decision made by a city administrative officer in enforcing the zoning ordinance.
+• Board of Zoning Appeals: This seven-member board hears and decides appeals from any order or decision made by a city administrative officer in enforcing the zoning ordinance.
 The board can also authorize zoning variances, provided they do not conflict with the public interest.
-(Meets the 2nd Thursday of each month in City Council Chambers, 21 S. State St.)
+The Board of Zoning Appeals meets the second Thursday of each month at the Westerville Justice Center, located at 229 Huber Village Blvd.

 • Visit Westerville Board: This seven-member board assists in marketing the City’s attractions, organizing tours, coordinating special events and attractions to encourage tourism, particularly to the Uptown area.
-(Meets the 2nd Wednesday of each month 8:00 a.m. at Java Central, 20 S. State St.)
+The Visit Westerville Board meets the second Wednesday of each month at 8 a.m. at Java Central, located at 20 S. State St.

 • Income Tax Review Board: This three-member board hears appeals on City of Westerville income tax matters.
-(Meets as needed.)
+The Income Tax Review Board meets as needed.

-• Volunteer Fire Fighters Dependents Fund Board: This two-member board follows the procedures, obligations, and authority as set forth in Ohio Revised Code Chapters 143 and 146, as applicable.(Meets as needed.)
+• Volunteer Fire Fighters Dependents Fund Board: This two-member board follows the procedures, obligations and authority as set forth in Ohio Revised Code Chapters 143 and 146, as applicable, and meets as needed.

-• Volunteer Peace Officers Dependents Fund BoardThis two-member board follows the procedures, obligations, and authority as set forth in Ohio Revised Code Chapters 143 and 146, as applicable.(Meets as needed.)
+• Volunteer Peace Officers Dependents Fund BoardThis two-member board follows the procedures, obligations, and authority as set forth in Ohio Revised Code Chapters 143 and 146, as applicable, and meets as needed.